AlegriGroup/Alegri.ActionPack.SharePoint.Environment.Powershell/README.md

 # AP_SPEnvironment_InitWeb
 The specified environment becomes the current environment

-This is available to you in the $Global:CurrentWeb variable.
+This is available to you in the $Global:AP_SPEnvironment_CurrentWeb variable.

 ## Attributes
 | Attributes | Description | Use |